 The Sequel Trilogy

 Does Rebels — which takes place an entire generation before the sequel trilogy — have an impact on The Rise of Skywalker?
-Based on early trailer footage, we know that The Ghost is among the ships that assembles with the Resistance fleet.
+There are some Rebels cameos in the Force Ghost scene, and The Ghost is among the ships that assembles with the Resistance fleet.

-The ship's captain and crew may not be covered in the film and instead left for ancillary material, though a shoutout with a single line is possible.
+The ship's captain and crew may not be covered in the film and instead left for ancillary material.
 Regardless, there are heavy favorites in the possible Ghost crew and it's all identified by the ending episodes of Rebels, along with other connections to the sequel trilogy and the Episode 9 lead-in book Resistance Reborn by Rebecca Roanhorse.

 RELATED: Is Star Wars Still Special?